Rachel Fox: Mind Body Coach

 I ask all my clients to take the VIA character strengths test, it gives us a fabulous guide during discussion and can also be helpful when making difficult decisions.

-For instance, until I explored my strengths in great detail, I had never really considered that ‘perspective’ is one of my top character strengths.
+As an example, until I explored my character strengths, I had never really considered that ‘perspective’ is one of my top character strengths.
 ‘Kindness’ may seem one of my more obvious strengths, but when I put these 2 strengths together, it is easy to see why I am a coach.
 I am expressing 2 of my top character strengths in the work I love to do!

 VIA – (CHARACTER ON STRENGTH) shows on your report how each character strength shows up in your personality: